getify/foi-lang/formalization-work/Lexical-Grammar.md

     deliberate — committing to a multi-char Escape with no follow-on content would emit a token that has no meaningful downstream interpretation.

+13. **`>`-terminal operator sequences.**

+    `>` carries two roles: it closes a structure literal, and it is the final glyph of `?>`, `!>`, `?<>`, `!<>`, `?<=>`, `!<=>`, `#>`, and `+>`.
+Only the structure-close role ends an expression context, so only that role admits a following `-Digit` as binary subtraction.

+    The lexer carries no cross-token state (Note 9), so the roles are separated by ordering instead: GtTerminalOp matches each operator sequence whole, ahead of the alternatives that would reach a bare CloseAngle.
+A `>` arriving at ExprEndingOp is therefore necessarily a structure close, and takes the tail.

+    GtTerminalOp is output-neutral.
+It emits exactly the single-char tokens the sequence would have produced alternative-by-alternative; the syntactic layer's
+    SymbolicCompareOp, PipelineOp, and ComposeOp read the same token pairs as before.

+    `?>=` / `!>=` / `?<=` / `!<=` need no arm: their final token
+    is Equal, which is not in ExprEndingOp, so a following `-Digit` already reads as a sign.

+14. **Full consumption.**

+    The token stream covers the whole input.
+A character that no Token alternative can start is a lexical error reported at its position, not a stopping point.

+    Every printable ASCII character is reachable from some alternative, so the condition is confined to control characters outside WsChar and to non-ASCII characters that are neither WsChar nor identifier content — IdentStart and IdentCont are ASCII-only (Note 3).

+    Implementation caveat: the combinator lexer cannot realize the EOF requirement as an `eof()` inside `Tokens`.
+Failing the top-level production suppresses the commit cascade, so the whole token stream would vanish rather than the error surfacing at one position.
+It is enforced after the parse completes instead.

 ## License